-I've got several 2 day Winter Climbing Courses scheduled during winter 2018.
-These courses are designed as an introduction to winter climbing, and we'll aim to get climbs to grade II or grade III standard done on each day as well as covering ropework, avalanche assessment, winter abseils and route-finding skills.
-We'll aim to cover some of the basic skills necessary for climbing on snow, pure water ice, and winter "mixed" conditions, although this may depend quite heavily on the weather and conditions we get given!.
+I've got a 2 day Winter Climbing Courses scheduled for March 2019.
+This course is designed as an introduction to winter climbing, and we'll aim to get climbs to grade II or grade III standard done on each day as well as covering ropework, avalanche assessment, winter abseils and route-finding skills.
+We'll aim to cover some of the basic skills you'll need to learn climbing safely on snow, pure water ice, and winter "mixed" conditions, although this may depend quite heavily on the weather and conditions we get given!.

-These courses are suitable for any experienced winter hill-walkers who want to do a bit more.
+This course is suitable for any experienced winter hill-walkers who want to do a bit more.
 They'll be great if you are aspiring to do some of the classic Scottish winter ridges such as Beinn Alligin, Liathach and An Teallach.
-The courses are also appropriate for experienced summer rock climbers who want to see what winter climbing is all about.
+The course is also appropriate for experienced summer rock climbers who want to see what winter climbing is all about.